-NOTICE OF ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON APRIL 16, 2015
+NOTICE OF ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON APRIL 19, 2017

-NOTICE IS HEREBY GIVEN to all holders of the issued and outstanding shares of common stock of Banco Latinoamericano de Comercio Exterior, S.A., a Panamanian corporation (hereinafter called the "Bank"), as of the record date set forth below, that the 2015 Annual Meeting of Shareholders (such meeting, including any postponements or adjournments thereof, hereinafter referred to as the "Annual Meeting") of the Bank will be held at Panama Marriott Hotel, Calle 52 and Ricardo Arias, Panama City, Republic of Panama, at 10:00 a.m.
-(Panama time), on Thursday, April 16, 2015.
+NOTICE IS HEREBY GIVEN to all holders of the issued and outstanding shares of common stock of Banco Latinoamericano de Comercio Exterior, S.A., a banking institution incorporated in accordance with the laws of the Republic of Panama (hereinafter called the "Bank"), as of the record date set forth below, that the 2017 Annual Meeting of Shareholders (such meeting, including any postponements or adjournments thereof, hereinafter referred to as the "Annual Meeting") of the Bank will be held at Hilton Panama Hotel, Avenida Balboa and Calle Aquilino de la Guardia, Panama City, Republic of Panama, at 10:30 a.m.
+(Panama time), on Wednesday, April 19, 2017.